Convertible Sleeper Sofa Beds

 Cindy Crawford Home Madison Place Gray Textured Gel Foam Sleeper Chaise Sofa

 Cindy Crawford Home Madison Place Midnight Textured Gel Foam Sleeper Chaise Sofa

 Baxton Studio Felicity Modern And Contemporary Dark Gray Fabric Upholstered

 How to Choose a Sleeper Sofa

 When you want the best for your overnight guests, consider investing in one of these sleeper sofas.
 Entertain on the stylish sofa during the day, and then transform your living room into a cozy guest room by unfolding the hidden bed at night.
-These sleeper sofas come in every color and texture to complement any home decor.
-The hideaway mattresses range from plush to firm and are sure to soothe your company into restful sleep.
+The hideaway mattresses range from plush to firm and are sure to soothe your company into a restful sleep.
+These sleeper sofas come in every color and texture to complement any home decor, including:

 Size and Budget